-Do all resident and non-resident individuals and companies dealing in (i.e., buying or selling) ginseng in your State or Tribe have to be registered or licensed?
+Do all resident and non-resident individuals and companies dealing in (i.e., buying or selling) ginseng in the State or Tribe have to be registered or licensed?
 If no, please explain.
 Can wild and/or artificially propagated ginseng be sold at any time during the year?
 How often are dealers required to report the sale, purchase or export of ginseng (e.g., monthly, quarterly)?
-Do you track unsold and/or un-exported ginseng from one season or one year to the next?
+Does the State or Tribe track unsold and/or un-exported ginseng from one season or one year to the next?
 Please explain.
-What is the wild ginseng harvest season in your State or Tribe?
-Does your State or Tribe have a harvest season for artificially propagated ginseng?
+What is the wild ginseng harvest season in the State or Tribe?
+Does the State or Tribe have a harvest season for artificially propagated ginseng?
 If so, what is it?
-Within the wild and artificially propagated ginseng reported above, are there other sub-categories of ginseng production that you track in your State or Tribe?
-If so, please describe each sub-category (e.g., woods grown, wild simulated) and, if available, what quantities have been harvested and certified?
-Is there a minimum allowable size/age for harvest of wild and/or artificially propagated ginseng in your State or Tribe?
-Is harvest of wild ginseng allowed on State or tribal lands?
-Does your State or Tribe require ginseng diggers to have written permission from private landowners before harvesting?
+Within the wild and artificially propagated ginseng reported above, are there other sub-categories of ginseng production that are tracked in the State or Tribe?
+If so, please describe each sub-category (e.g., woods grown, wild simulated) and, if available, what quantities have been harvested and certified in the last year?
+Is there a minimum allowable size/age for the harvest of wild and/or artificially propagated ginseng in the State or Tribe?
+Is harvest of wild ginseng allowed on State or Tribal lands?
+Does the State or Tribe require ginseng diggers to be licensed?
+Does the State or Tribe require ginseng diggers to have written permission from private landowners before harvesting?
 Do dealers need to supply copies of these written permissions when having ginseng certified?
-Please provide the average age of wild-harvested ginseng from your State or tribal lands?
-Please provide an estimate of the average number of roots per pound (dry weight) of wild ginseng harvested in your State or on your tribal lands for the most current season, and describe the methodology you used to calculate the estimate.
-Does your State or Tribe require or encourage diggers to plant seeds from harvested wild ginseng plants at the site of harvest?
+Please provide the average age of wild-harvested ginseng in the State or Tribal lands?
+Please provide an estimate of the average number of roots per pound (dry weight) of wild ginseng harvested in the State or on the Tribal lands for the last harvest season, and describe the methodology used to calculate the estimate.
+Does the State or Tribe require or encourage diggers to plant seeds from harvested wild ginseng plants at the site of harvest?
 If so, please describe any guidelines.
-Does your State or Tribe allow diggers to plant ginseng seeds from other sources (e.g., commercial sources)?
+Does the State or Tribe allow diggers to plant ginseng seeds from other sources (e.g., commercial sources)?